MidnightDreamerX17/skill20/Trappings/NamedItems.md

 **Orbs** are always single-use items.
 Their prices are therefore based on what their possible results are.

-Orb of Alchemy of the Exile (8,000 gold) - This orb must be targeted at a non-magical and non-psionic item.
+Orb of Alchemy of the Exile (8,000 gold) - Orbs are single-use items.
+This orb must be targeted at a non-magical and non-psionic item.
 It makes the item into a reinforced +2 type.

-Orb of Chance of the Exile (10,000 gold) - This orb must be targeted at a non-magical and non-psionic item that you are holding or wearing.
+Orb of Chance of the Exile (10,000 gold) - Orbs are single-use items.
+This orb must be targeted at a non-magical and non-psionic item that you are holding or wearing.
 Roll a 1d100 to determine the effect.

 | Roll | Orb of Chance of the Exile Result |
 | ---  | ---                               |